apalache-mc/apalache/docs/src/adr/011adr-smt-arrays.md

 (assert (= (select finSucc_5 tuple_with_4) 16)) ; SAT
 ```

+In contrast to the current encoding, which produces a number of constraints that is linear in the
+size of the set approximating the function when encoding both function application and update,
+the new encoding will produce a single constraint for each operation.
+This will potentially lead
+to a significant increase in solving performance.

 ### Code changes

 The following changes will be made to implement the new encoding of functions: